albetnov/100-days-of-code/log.md

 ### Day 23: March 17, 2022

 **Today's Progress**: Learned about callbacks: callback in callback, and pyramid of doom problem.
 Learned about Promise: then, catch, finally, resolve, reject, and chained method.

+### Day 24: March 19, 2022

+**Today's Progress**: Due to power outage that happen yesterday.
+Here is a list of what i learnt: Promise Error Handling, Promise API.
+Promisification.